Beginners guide to stargazing in Dorset

 As you become more familiar with the sky, you will begin to know what aspect of astronomy appeals to you (e.g. solar system or deep space); this will determine whether or not you get a telescope and, if so, what telescope you get.
 As a beginner, you need to get something that is simple to use; you want to spend your time looking through it, not figuring out how to set it up or getting it to work, and you certainly don’t want one of the “hobby killers” that ends up cluttering an attic or shed!

-When you choose your first telescope, it is useful to get advice from more experienced astronomers (and most are more than willing to help and share).
+When you choose your first telescope, it is useful to get advice from more experienced astronomers (and most of us are more than willing to help and share).
 You can do this by joining a local astronomical society (see the Federation of Astronomical Societies), attending a stargazing event and speaking to astronomers there (see Go Stargazing), or joining a reputable astronomy forum like Stargazers Lounge.

 Get these initial stages right, and this could be the beginning of an enormously rewarding life-long hobby, or maybe even the first steps on a career path.